EiriniChalatsiadou/Noble-Candles/README.md

 - [Boostrap5](https://getbootstrap.com) - creating responsiveness
 - [LucidChart](https://www.lucidchart.com/pages) - used for creating the Flowchart
 - [Google maps](https://www.google.com) - used for creating the google map fr the contact details
-- [Stripe](https://stripe.com/ie) used for creat the stripe payments
+- [Stripe](https://stripe.com/ie) used for creating the stripe payments

 ## Languages Used